SAVE THIS DATE

 - Water is available on each Field Trip bus and per bottle for car pools – please pick up at the Registration Desk.

 Please Note: No food or drink allowed in the Auditorium, Classroom or Keynote presentations, or the Art Show.

 Children must be accompanied by an adult at all times.

 The Festival is ADA accessible to classrooms, restrooms, food service, Exhibit Area, Art Show and Silent Auction.
 Arrangements for participation in Field Trips, boat and kayak trips are handled on an individual basis.

-Every effort was made to assure the accuracy of the information within this publication; however, the Brevard Nature Alliance and Objet D'Art cannot guarantee total correctness due to possible human and/or mechanical error.
+** Every effort was made to assure the accuracy of the information within this publication; however, the Brevard Nature Alliance, Savings Safari, Novatech Computers and Tish Media cannot guarantee total correctness due to possible human and/or mechanical error.